-A preliminary review of the project indicates that the existing hotel use appears to be consistent with the Future Land Use Map of the Comprehensive Plan.
+A preliminary review of the project indicates that the existing single-family use is consistent with the Future Land Use Map of the Comprehensive Plan.

 COMPLIANCE WITH SEA LEVEL RISE AND RESILIENCY REVIEW CRITERIA

 Section 133-50(a) of the Land Development establishes review criteria for sea level rise and resiliency that must be considered as part of the review process for board orders.
 The following is an analysis of the request based upon these criteria: